prashant-mahanta/Data-Structure-Project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-This project was done for Datastructure course in the 2nd Semester
+This project was done for Datastructure course in the 2nd Semester of B.Tech at IIIT Sri City.